iammatthi/pbc/README.md

 ## Features

-- [x] Submit a list of students with their preferences.
+- [x] Submit a list of students with their preferences (lower number indicates higher preference).
 - [x] Submit a list of courses with max allocation.
 - [ ] Students can indicate if they want to stay in the same course.
 - [ ] Provide an option for users to enforce that the number of students assigned to each course is a multiple of a given number (e.g. even number).